Philosophy Minor (M)

-With its strong emphasis on a dialogue between Christian thought and secular philosophies, the philosophy minor explicitly upholds Concordia's mission by helping students develop their mind “for service to Christ in the church and the world.”
+With its strong emphasis on a dialogue between Christian thought and secular philosophies, the philosophy minor explicitly upholds CUW’s Mission statement, by helping students develop their mind “for service to Christ in the church and the world.”
 More specifically, the philosophy minor fosters deep examination of who we are, what is real, and how we are called to think and act, thereby promoting intellectual development and self-knowledge for the student’s personal growth and well-being and providing insights for Christian action in the world.

 |Required Core Courses|

 REL XXX Theology elective 1

 |PHIL 201||Central Texts of Philosophy||3|

 |PHIL 250||Moral Phil:Right & Wrong||3|

 |Select six credits of the following: 3||6|

 |Classical & Modern Rhetoric|

 |A Survey of Christian Thought|

 |Varieties of Belief|